khamzatMurj/10-kubernetes/Notes.md

 # dashboard-ingress   nginx   dashboard.com   192.168.49.2   80      32s
 ```

 In order to map the defined host `dashboard.com` to the IP address assigned to ingress, we add an entry `192.168.49.2 dashboard.com` to the hosts file `/etc/hosts`.
 Now we can access the dashboard using `http://dashboard.com`.

 ****
+**Note:**

-Note: This seems not to work when using minikube with Docker driver.
+This seems not to work when using minikube with Docker driver.
+With the Docker driver you have to call `minikube tunnel` to establish a tunnel into minikube to the service 'kubernetes-dashboard'.
+Then add an entry `127.0.0.1 dashboard.com` to the hosts file `/etc/hosts`.
+Now you can access the dashboard using `http://dashboard.com`.
 ****

 ### Define Multiple Paths for the Same Host